vippsas/vipps-episerver/docs/configure.md

  - PRODUCTEXPRESS - Payment was initiated from product page
  - CARTEXPRESS - Payment was initiated from cart page/preview
  - WISHLISTEXPRESS - Payment was initiated from wishlist page/preview
- - UNKOWN - Cart can't be found
+ - UNKNOWN - Cart can't be found

 This determines where the fallbackcontroller should redirect if `processAuthorizationResult.Processed = false` Back to checkout, product, wishlist or cart page.